 Want to save this recipe?

-This recipe started as our honey mustard chicken skewers, a recipe we made for our kids that pulled double duty as both a marinade and a dipping sauce.
-We tweaked it over time, reducing the Greek yogurt, adding olive oil and a minced shallot for more depth, and repurposed it for this salad.
-Same great flavor, just a little more grown up.
+This marinade started as a honey mustard chicken skewer recipe I made for my kids, one that pulled double duty as a marinade and a dipping sauce.
+Over time I dialed back the Greek yogurt, added olive oil and a minced shallot for more depth, and gave it a second life on this salad.
+Same flavor, just a little more grown up.
+It's one of my favorite recipe evolutions.

 Jump to: